pedrosfaria2/economic_events/README.md

     pytest
     ```

-    This will execute the unit tests located in the `tests` directory.
+    This will execute all the tests located in the `tests` directory.

 ## Project Structure